 For example, if you have $250,000 in savings, you could withdraw $10,000 in the first year and adjust that amount upward for inflation each year for the next 30 years.
 Higher withdrawal rates starting above 7 percent annually greatly increased the odds that the portfolio would run out of money within 30 years.

 More recent analyses of the 4 percent rule have suggested that you can improve on the Trinity results with a few simple adjustments — not withdrawing money from your stock fund in a bear-market year, for example, or foregoing inflation “raises” for several years at a time.
-At least at first, however, it's best to be conservative in withdrawals from your savings, if you can.
+At least at first, however, it's best to be as conservative as possible in withdrawals from your savings, if you can, to reduce the risk of outliving your money.